 You are responsible for all open hours under your name on the Online Scheduler.
-In other words, it's your responsibility - not the Scheduling Coordinator's - to note any nonconformities between your intentions and the displayed schedule.
-Check the schedule at the start of each week to be aware of appointments, errors, unexpected adjustments, holiday changes, etc. And after requesting changes to the Scheduling Coordinator, it is your responsibility to double-check to ensure the change were made.
-Scheduled appointments where the WA doesn't show up seriously undermine your reputation, our collective credibility, our service to the campus, and potentially our funding.
+In other words, it's your responsibility - not the Scheduling Coordinator's - to be proactive about any hours you're scheduled for that you can't make.
+Check the schedule at the start of each week to be aware of appointments, errors, unexpected adjustments, holiday changes, etc. Scheduled appointments where the WA doesn't show up seriously undermine your reputation, our collective credibility, our service to the campus, and potentially our funding.